 How to Watch Syfy Online Without Cable

 The differences between cable and skinny bundles are important, though.
 The type of skinny bundles we’re talking about are delivered “over the top” — that is, over the internet — and are slimmer than the big cable packages, including only the most popular and sought-after channels.
-Thanks to these two factors, skinny bundles tend to be significantly cheaper than cable, particularly when it comes to the slimmest packages (yes, you’ll be able to choose how skinny your bundle is).
+Thanks to these two factors, skinny bundles tend to be significantly cheaper than cable, particularly when it comes to the slimmest packages (yes, some of these services allow you to choose how skinny your bundle is).

 With that as an introduction, let’s get to know the skinny bundles that include Syfy in their lineups.

-AT&T’s skinny bundle divides its offerings into tiers – you can pay as little as $35/month for the “Live a Little” package, or as much as $70/month for the “Gotta Have It!” package (you can add to even this price by tacking on premium channels).
+AT&T’s skinny bundle divides its offerings into tiers: you can pay as little as $35/month for the “Live a Little” package, or as much as $70/month for the “Gotta Have It!” package (you can add to even this price by tacking on premium channels).
 This is a pretty typical way to organize skinny bundle content.
 And, as luck would have it, Syfy is available in the very cheapest of DIRECTV NOW’s tiers.
 That means you can get Syfy for just $35/month.
-As we’ll see, that’s a pretty typical deal for Syfy.
-You’ll also, of course, get other key networks like ESPN, CNN, Discovery, and more.
+You can read our review of DIRECTV NOW here.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: